 As an Environmental Studies major and a student at UW, there are many ways you can expand your learning and apply the knowledge you acquire in classes.
 In addition to your required senior Capstone project, there are resources to help you to find Environmental Studies classes, additional internships, study abroad opportunities, or research and service-learning options that don’t require you to leave the region yet provide rich learning experiences.

 Environmental Studies offers classes that dive deep into topics such as behavior change, systems thinking and sustainability, focusing on how humans interact with and influence their natural environment.
 Classes such as ENVIR 100 offer a deep introduction into a wide array of environmental concepts, with a service-learning component.
 Our ENVIR 480: Sustainability Studio class includes an action-learning component that has students working on different topics each quarter and affecting change across campus.

-In addition to our classes, ENVIR partners with several departments across campus to offers students classes that count towards their ENVIR requirement.
+In addition to our classes, ENVIR partners with several departments to offers students classes that count towards their ENVIR requirement.